These Terms of Business apply to work undertaken by Cambria Publishing for clients.

 the Services will be entirely consistent and appropriate to the specified and lawful purposes for which the Client has notified under the Act in respect of the Client’s Personal Data; and

-the Client’s Personal Data is accurate and the Client shall promptly provide Cambria Books with all amendments and corrections to the Client’s Personal Data sufficient to enable Cambria Books to keep the Client’s Personal Data at all times fully up to date.
+the Client’s Personal Data is accurate and the Client shall promptly provide Cambria Publishing with all amendments and corrections to the Client’s Personal Data sufficient to enable Cambria Books to keep the Client’s Personal Data at all times fully up to date.

-This Clause shall apply where Cambria Books provides details of individuals to the Client as part of the Services and those details contain Personal Data as defined by the Act.
+This Clause shall apply where Cambria Publishing provides details of individuals to the Client as part of the Services and those details contain Personal Data as defined by the Act.
 No specific consents or authorisations have been obtained from the individuals for the use of the details envisaged by the Client.
 On receipt of the details the Client will be a data controller for the purposes of the Act and must comply with the provisions of that legislation, including the eight data protection principles.

 5. Works produced when performing the Services